blurryfxcedride/spyder/README.md

-# spyder
+# Spyder
-The newest Roblox script injector
+The newest Roblox script injector.

+## What is Spyder?
+Spyder is the newest Roblox script injector.
+Spyder allows you to inject your own scripts in Roblox.
+This lets you have custom guis and scripts to enhance your gameplay.

+## How to use
+Coming soon.